 - 1. Implement current supported employment best practices; - 2.
 Employ at least one person who: - a.
-Has at least two years of experience related to the employment services the agency provides or in planning to provide to DDA clients; - b.
-Has an Employment Professional Certificate from Highline Community College and one year of experience related to the employment services the agency provides or in planning to provide to DDA clients; OR - c.
-Is a WISE Certified Employment Support Professional (CESP) and has at least one year of experience related to the employment services the agency provides or is planning to provide to DDA client. - 3.
+Has at least two years of experience related to the employment services the agency provides or is planning to provide to DDA Clients; - b.
+Has an Employment Professional Certificate from Highline Community College and one year of experience related to the employment services the agency provides or is planning to provide to DDA Clients; OR - Has completed the Wise Online Academy (WOA) 200 and one year of experience related to the employment services the agency provides or is planning to provide to DDA clients; OR - d.
+Is a Certified Employment Support Professional (CESP) from the Employment Support Professional Certification Council (ESPCC) and has at least one year of experience related to the employment services the agency provides or is planning to provide to DDA clients. - 3.
 Employ staff who have the following skills: - a.
 Developing, obtaining and maintaining community-based employment options that offer minimum wage compensation or greater; - b.
 Conducting discovery assessments; - c.
-Assisting client with goal and career planning; - d.
+Assisting Client with goal and career planning; - d.
 Marketing to employers; - e.
-Assisting client with job preparation; - f.
+Assisting Client with job preparation; - f.
 Developing jobs; - g.
 Completing workplace and job analysis; - h.
 Job coaching, which may include task design and training, support strategies, and developing natural support; and - i.
 Documenting goals and writing reports. - 4.
-Have a contract with the DSHS Division of Vocational Rehabilitation (DVR) for employment services, which requires the providers to satisfy one of the following: - Meet Rehabilitation Services Accreditation System (RSAS) or Commission on Accreditation Rehabilitation Facilities (CARF) accreditation standards; or - b.
-Require all employees to be Association of Community Rehabilitation Educators (ACRE) accredited. - 5.
-Comply with DDA and DVR Memorandum of Understanding, which describes the continuum of services and supports available.
+Have a contract with the DSHS Division of Vocational Rehabilitation (DVR) for employment services, which requires the providers to satisfy one of the following: - a.
+Rehabilitation Services Accreditation System (RSAS) or Commission on Accreditation Rehabilitation Facilities (CARF) accreditation standards; or - b.
+For a single-person provider, proof of Association of Community Rehabilitation Educators (ACRE) accreditation. - 5.
+Comply with the DDA and DVR Memorandum of Understanding, which describes the continuum of services and supports available.

 - 6. Create a biennial performance plan to document the agency's progress over time.
-The performance plan must include, for each acuity level, the following client data: - a.
+The performance plan must include, for each acuity level, the following Client data: - a.
 Number of new jobs - b.
 Number of jobs lost and reason for job loss - c.
 Percentage of clients employed earning minimum wage or higher; and - d.
-Average number of hours worked by each client supported by agency.
+Average number of hours worked by each Client supported by agency.